-Creamy Chicken Gnocchi Soup is a rich, savory soup filled with colorful vegetables, seasoned chicken, smokey bacon, and pillowy textured gnocchi.
-It is the perfect cozy, hearty soup to warm you up on a cold winter evening.
-This recipe is completely dairy-free as luscious cashew cream is what gives this soup the rich, incredible depth that’ll leave you eating more and more.
+Creamy Chicken Gnocchi Soup is a rich, savory soup filled with fresh vegetables, seasoned chicken, smokey bacon, and pillowy textured gnocchi.
+It is the perfect cozy, hearty soup to warm you up on a chilly evening.
+This recipe is completely dairy-free, made with luscious cashew cream.
+It is rich and flavorful with incredible depth that’ll leave you wanting more and more.

-I can’t find the words to describe how incredible this soup taste.
-Every single bite had my tastebuds exploding.
-This soup is creamy, rich, savory, and so satisfying.
-It’s absolutely perfect if you are looking for a cozy meal to warm you up during these flighty winter months.
+This soup is luscious, rich, savory, and so satisfying!
+It’s absolutely perfect if you are looking for a cozy meal to warm you up during those flighty winter months.

 - Mirepoix: the flavor base for the soup.
 A mix of chopped carrots, celery, and onions.